 If you own an aerospace company and want your business to soar to greater heights, put Washington on your business expansion radar so that you can benefit from this dense ecosystem of innovation and invention.

 Washington is the birthplace of legendary global tech giants such as Amazon and Microsoft.
 It is also home to the engineering offices for Apple, Alibaba, eBay, Google, Facebook, Salesforce, and Twitter.

-Take your infocomm technology (ICT) business to Washington and you’ll be in good company of more than 14,000 ICT companies, from small startups to the industry’s biggest names.
-These companies employ nearly 200,000 people in technology-related jobs in augmented/virtual reality, artificial intelligence, blockchain, gaming, and mobile & cloud computing.
+Take your infocomm technology (ICT) business to Washington and you will be in good company of more than 14,000 ICT companies, from small startups to the industry’s biggest names.
+These companies employ nearly 200,000 people in technology-related jobs in augmented/virtual reality, AI, blockchain, gaming, and mobile & cloud computing.